-- The Roseland Charter School shall comply with the Ralph M. Brown Act. - The Charter School shall comply with Government Code Section 1090, et seq., as set forth in Education Code Section 47604.1. - The Charter School shall comply with the Political Reform Act. - The Roseland Charter School shall meet or exceed the legally required minimum number of school days.
+- The Roseland Charter School shall comply with the Ralph M. Brown Act. - The Roseland Charter School shall meet or exceed the legally required minimum number of school days.
 [Ref.
 Title 5 California Code of Regulations Section 11960] - The Roseland Charter School shall comply with all laws applicable to its independent study program, including, but not limited to Education Code Section 51745 et seq.